OrestesK/RapidTransfer/README.md

 Rapid Transfer System is a simple system for transferring files between users using Go and a PostgreSQL database.

+## Am working on
+- Getting dependency binary inside of the project for easy use ? go generate
+- fixing the download from the cloud so that it does not remove the entire current directory... yeah i found out the hard way
+- having go create a temp directory outside of the project for the encryption process
+- adding a box around the friends list and pending transfers list

 ## Future Features

-- Auto ziping folders
+- ~~Auto ziping folders~~
-- Imroving file pathing
+- ~~Imroving file pathing~~
 - ~~changing arg parsing to accept no defaults~~
 - ~~Improvement of SQL usage, increase efficiency~~
 - ~~move away from mac addresses and into password authentication~~
 - ~~hash information~~
-- able to send files from anywhere
+- ~~able to send files from anywhere~~
-- choose where files are recieved
+- ~~choose where files are recieved~~
 - ~~more documentation on how it works~~
 - ~~better error handling~~

 ## Overview

 The Rapid Transfer System is designed for easy and fast file transfers between users.
-It utilizes Go for the backend logic, a PostgreSQL database for user information, and a network package for handling file transfers.
+It utilizes Go for the backend logic, a PostgreSQL database for user information, and MEGA cloud to store the files

 ## Features